pvdz/preval/tests/cases/self_assign/closure/full_complex_with_arguments_cache_hack.md

 - (todo) can try-escaping support this expr node type?
 CallExpression
-- (todo) maybe we can inline a primitive into a frfr that is called multiple times, too?
 - (todo) outline any args for tdz
 - (todo) support array reads statement type ExpressionStatement
 - (todo) support array reads statement type VarStatement